 Know Your Weakness

 If you don’t know your actual professional weaknesses, take a personality kind of quiz and review the results.
 Everyone has specific strengths and specific weaknesses.
 It’s pretty certain that if you don’t know your weaknesses then you also don’t know your strengths – and believing that you are worth adding to the team is questionable.

 Check here if you don’t know your weakness.

 Whatever your weakness is, be sure to tell an example of how you’re improving.
 Tell a past mistake and then include what lessons you learned.
 If time management is an issue and you missed a deadline, be sure to explain what differences you’ve made since then so it won’t happen again.
 Whatever your weakness is, be sure to show a positive end result.

 Some version of this question is going to come up, so be prepared before you walk in that interview room.
 Think of a time that you had trouble professionally and how you’ve changed either how you perform the job, or how you interact with people, or how you resolved this in a professional manner.
-It could be that you lack a specific certification which would be an excellent point to bring up, since the hiring manager has most likely already noticed.
-That said, make sure to follow that with something very useful and compelling that you’ve done, such as worked with people who already have that certification.
+It could be that you lack a specific certification which would be an excellent point to bring up since the hiring manager has most likely already noticed.
+That said, make sure to follow that with something very useful and compelling that you’ve done, such as working with people who already have that certification.
 You need to explain what you’ve done to prepare for the job and why you’re still a good hire, despite your weakness.

 Key Points to Remember About Weakness Question

 - Be prepared with a real flaw you have or had